 Monographs, monographic series, serials, reference works, conference proceedings, and exhibition catalogs are regularly collected; media (including video tapes) and dissertations are collected selectively; excluded are most textbooks, manuscripts, popular works, maps, and most collections of previously published materials.

-To broaden accessibility, journals are sought online when this format is available.
+To broaden accessibility, digital journals are sought when this format is available.
 Print may be cancelled to reduce costs when ownership of the online version is assured.
 Online access that requires additional costs with print subscription will be sought selectively within the amount budgeted for Art journals.
-Monographs and other types are generally purchased as printed text though other formats are considered, including digital files (online or CD), audio cassette tapes, and video tapes.
+Monographs and other types are generally purchased as printed text though other formats are considered, including digital files and multimedia sources.

 All languages, but primarily Western European, are collected.